 We are set up to provide E-Notarisation to our clients.

 E-Notarisation works by the notary public creating an electronic digitally encrypted version, of the paper copy of the notary document, originally executed by the notary client.
 The electronic digitally encrypted notarial document, will carry a unique electronic digital signature, unique to the individual notary.

 It is the almost instantaneous time scale associated with delivery of the document where the advantages of E-Notarisation lie.
 Additionally E-Notarisation is considered a more environmentally friendly manner of conducting a notarial transaction.

-The USA and NewZealand are examples of countries that have to a limited extent already adopted their own E-Notarisation systems.
-The Hague Convention countries have also followed suit although only a very small proportion of documents are currently created through an E-Notarisation system.
-The Legalisation Office of the British Foreign Office are currently consulting with the Notary Society to explore the possibility of setting up a system of E-Notarisation.
+The USA and New Zealand are examples of countries that have to a limited extent already adopted their own E-Notarisation systems.
+The Hague Convention countries have also followed suit although only a relatively small proportion of documents are currently created through an E-Notarisation or “E-Apostille” system.

-However this situation is likely to change over time and E-Notarisation is considered likely to grow in frequency of use and acceptability as time passes.
-Whilst old traditions and value are hard to break, as the world moves towards E-Commerce, this is an inevitability that E-Notarisation will ultimately catch on and grow in popularity internationally.
+However this situation is likely to change over time and E-Notarisation with “E-Apostille” or “Electronic Apostille” likely to grow in frequency of use and acceptability as time passes.
+Whilst old traditions and value are hard to break, as the world moves towards E-Commerce, this is an inevitability that E-Notarisation with “E-Apostille” or “Electronic Apostille” will ultimately catch on and grow in popularity internationally.

-If you are thinking of having your documentation created through E-Notarisation process, then you will need to check with the overseas party to whom the document will ultimately be submittted, that this is acceptable form to adopt.
+If you are thinking of having your documentation created through E-Notarisation with “E-Apostille” or “Electronic Apostille” process, then you will need to check with the overseas party to whom the document will ultimately be submitted, that this is acceptable form to adopt.

 As is the case with all notarial documents, the document must be created in a form agreeable to and acceptable to the recipient based abroad.